dsimard/ready.js/README.md

 ## Usage

-    usage:
-      readyjs path/to/src path/to/dest [options]

-    options:
-      -w | --watch            SRC       watch the files with JSHint in SRC -o | --order            FILES     specify an order (ex : --order "jquery.js, jquery.ui.js") -e | --exclude          FILES     exclude the FILES from analysis and compilation (ex : -e "jquery.js") -compiledext            EXT       the compiled javascripts will have EXT as an extension -aggregateto            FILENAME  the compiled javascripts will be aggregated to this FILENAME

-      --keep                  will keep the individual minified files --no-analysis           will not run analysis (JSHint)
-      --no-compile            will not run the compiler
-      --no-recursive          will not look for files recursively --no-aggregate          will not aggregate files

-    JsLintOptions:
-      You can use any JSHint options (http://bit.ly/jshint_options) as an argument.
-      Example : readyjs /source /dest --evil --maxlen=80

-    [Use a config file]
-    readyjs path/to/config.file.js [options] (see http://j.mp/readyjsconfig)
+  Usage: coffee ./bin/ready.coffee [FILES OR DIRECTORIES] [options]

+  Options:
+    -o, --output    The file in which to write the output -i, --ignore    Ignore these files from JSHint but output them in the aggregated file --no-recursive  Don't recurse in sub-directories
+    -h, --help      Display this help

 ## Continuous integration
 1. run `npm install ready.js --global`
-2. run `echo 'readyjs path/to/src path/to/dest' >> .git/hooks/pre-commit`
+2. run `echo 'readyjs path/to/src -o path/to/dest' >> .git/hooks/pre-commit`

 ## Configuration file